Honfleur: Administration

-Sights

 Saint-Catherine's Church

 The church is dedicated to Saint Catherine of Alexandria as evidenced by a wooden sculpture above the porch of the bell tower which separates the two naves.
 She is shown holding a wheel and a sword.
 The first nave is the oldest part of the building, dating to the second half of the 15th century, constructed right after the Hundred Years' War.
 It was built on the model of a market hall, using naval construction techniques, which gives the impression of an upside-down ship's hull.
 Then the bell tower was built a good distance away, so that parishioners would not be burnt in case of a fire.
-Indeed, the bell tower did draw lightning strikes due to its height and its position on the side of a hill.
-In the 16th century, a second nave was added, whose vault was like the wooden vaults of modest Gothic churches.
+The bell tower did draw lightning strikes due to its height and its position on the side of a hill.
+In the late 15th century, a second nave was added, whose vault was like the wooden vaults of modest Gothic churches.
 This second part was more round, and did not look like a ship's hull.
-Later, supplementary bays were added to both naves.
+In the 16th century, four supplementary bays were added to both naves.

-The famous "Axe masters" of the naval yards of the city created this lovely building without using any saws, just like their Norman ancestors (who can be seen in action in the Bayeux Tapestry), and like the Vikings before them.
+The famous "Axe masters" of the naval yards of the city created this building.
+The bays for the choir, were redone in the 19th century.
+The church is partially covered in chestnut shingles, which are called essentes.
+The neo-Norman porch was built following the model of rural Normandy churches in the 1920s.

-The beams used to create the pillars of the nave and the side walls are of unequal length, because there were no oak trees long enough to construct them uniformly.
-Some beams have a footing of stones varying in height, and some have no footing.

-The bays for the choir, redone in the 19th century, are of rather mediocre quality, and the roof above is higher than those of the older parts.

-The church is partially covered in chestnut shingles, which are called "essentes" in the local dialect.

-The neo-Norman porch was built following the model of rural Normandy churches at the beginning of the 20th century, and replaced a monumental doorway in neo-classical style from the previous century (which can be seen in certain canvases by Jongkind and Boudin).
-The doorway itself was in Renaissance style.

-It is worth noting that the classical organ comes from the parish church of St Vincent of Rouen, and the Renaissance balcony is decorated with musicians.
+The classical organ comes from the parish church of St Vincent of Rouen, and the Renaissance balcony is decorated with musicians.
 Stained glass from the 19th century decorates the windows of the east choir.

-The building lacks a transept; the lateral walls of the chapels are uniquely adorned by statues of recent saints, including two local ones: Saint Marcouf et Saint Thérèse of Lisieux.
+The building lacks a transept; statues of saints, including two local ones: Saint Marcouf et Saint Thérèse of Lisieux are the unique marks of lateral chapels.
 There is also a painting depicting the Martyrdom of Saint Denis of the Nativity.